 Learn techniques for communicating your vision to the editor, the editor’s workflow, and what you can do to get the best results possible in the editing room.

-Concepts of Editing
+The Psychology of Editing

 Data Management and Workflow